DeHealthFoundation · UA

 Kyiv, Ukraine.
 Registered address: Zolotoustivska St. 34, apt.
 1, postal code 01135.
 EDRPOU 44564455.
 The legal entity is incorporated under Ukrainian charitable-organization law and files standard reports with the Ministry of Justice and Ukrainian tax authorities.

 Three separate legal entities, shared founders.
 DeHealth Charitable Foundation (Ukraine, EDRPOU 44564455) is the humanitarian organization that delivers aid to the front.
-DeHealth Technologies (Delaware + London) is an international healthcare-technology company building an AI electronic-health-record platform.
+DeHealth (Delaware + London) is an international healthcare-technology company building an AI electronic-health-record platform.
 ArmyHealth System (AHS-UA1) is a digital battlefield-medicine platform built by DefenseMed Innovations, Inc. (Delaware C-corporation), currently in pilot deployment.
 Each entity has its own bank account, governance, and reporting.
 The founders — Anna Bon and Denys Tsvaig — are shared.

 • Is the Foundation a state organization or government-affiliated?